 By Michael Erman and Caroline Humer

-NEW YORK, March 7 (Reuters) - The House Republican health insurance plan suggests coverage after Obamacare will be less affordable, insurers and industry experts said on Tuesday, raising questions about whether Americans will enroll and insurance companies will enter the market.
+NEW YORK, March 7 (Reuters) - The House Republican health insurance plan suggests health insurance after Obamacare will be less affordable, investors, insurers and industry sources said on Tuesday, raising questions about future enrollment and insurance company participation.

-The draft legislation rolls back some key tenets of former President Barack Obama's signature healthcare law, eliminating the requirement that most Americans obtain medical insurance and creating a system of new tax credits to coax them to purchase private insurance on the open market.
-It would also curtail the expansion of Medicaid, the provider of government-run health insurance for the poor.
+The draft legislation, released on Monday night, rolls back some of the key tenets of former President Barack Obama's signature healthcare law, known as Obamacare, including the individual mandate and the expansion of Medicaid.
+In addition to eliminating the requirement that most Americans obtain medical insurance, it creates a system of new tax credits to coax people to purchase private insurance on the open market.

-The bill has the support of President Donald Trump, who has vowed to repeal and replace The Affordable Care Act, signed into law by President Obama in 2010.
+The bill has the support of President Donald Trump, who has vowed to repeal and replace the 2010 law.
 But some Republican lawmakers whose support is needed for the final legislation - and Democrats - said they wanted details on how it would affect U.S. consumers.

 Under the draft legislation, Obamacare’s income-based and location-based tax credits are replaced by credits with fixed amounts up to a maximum income level.

-Because the bill aims mostly to repeal the existing law rather than introduce new policies, it is unclear exactly how future changes could make the plan affordable and draw insurers into the market.
+Because the bill has just been proposed and aims mostly to repeal the existing law rather than introduce new policies, it is unclear exactly how future changes could make the plan affordable and draw insurers into the market.

 But some initial reaction, particularly from hospitals, was critical.
 The American Hospital Association said in a letter to Congress that it could not support the draft legislation in its current form.

-The BlueCross BlueShield Association, which represents BCBS insurers across the country that cover the vast majority of the about 10 million people enrolled in 2017 Obamacare plans, said insurers were glad to see the extension of many Obamacare aspects into 2019.
-But it emphasized the need for affordability.
+The BlueCross BlueShield Association, which represents BCBS insurers across the country that cover the vast majority of the about 10 million people enrolled in 2017 Obamacare plans, said the insurers were glad to see the extension of many Obamacare aspects into 2019.
+But it emphasized the need for the replacement to be affordable.

 "It is important that the tax credit for 2020 creates a marketplace that enables people to get the coverage they need at a price they can afford," BCBSA Senior Vice President Alissa Fox said in statement.